learn-co-curriculum/react-hooks-redux-forms-codealong/README.md

 ## Plan for Integrating into Redux

-Now let's think about how we want to integrate this into **Redux**.
-Essentially, upon submitting the form, we would like to dispatch the following action to the
+Let's think about how we want to integrate this into Redux.
+Upon submitting the form, we would like to dispatch the following action to the store:
-store:

 ```js
 const action = {